Skip to Content

 How can I even check the pH value of the soil?

 The pH value of the plant soil can easily be checked with a pH meter.
-You can simply plug this meter into the soil and then take the pH value from the meter.
+You can plug this meter into the soil and then take the pH value from the meter.

 You might want to go for a so-called soil meter.
-Many of these soil meters do offer a 3-in-1 functionality and will help you to maintain the right light, moisture and pH levels.
+Many of these soil meters do offer a 3-in-1 functionality and will help you to maintain the right light, moisture, and pH levels.

-Epsom salt in universal fertilizers
+Epsom salt in Universal Fertilizers

 As described in detail in this article, Epsom salt can be used in a targeted manner precisely when there is a magnesium or sulfur deficiency in your houseplants.